Rebuild-Black-Business/RBB-Website/README.md

 If you ever lose the base ID for the dummy database, it is `appkenjGlBB01wr3i`.

-### Algolia
+### Search

-We are using Algolia for our searching backend, please ask for API keys as currently we only have database setup and I don't wanna put the keys in here.
+We have a PHP backend setup for search, it does not have an API key as of right now however not too much of an issue as it is a public API anyway.

-All the Algolia keys need to be set in .env.development as Gatsby uses this method to seperate out environment variables that are loaded on the frontend from the rest.
+The search endpoint needs to be set in .env.development as Gatsby uses this method to seperate out environment variables that are loaded on the frontend from the rest.

+Please ask for the endpoint when running locally (also check pinned messages).

 ## Cloudinary